-Beginning with the session of 1911-12, the Subcollegiate Courses formerly operated in connection with the Teachers' Courses under the direction of the several departments, were discontinued and a Normal Academy organized, with a special corps of instructors, to take over all classes below college grad'et William and Mary accordingly maintains a Normal Academy and a Training School in addition to the College.
+Beginning with the session of 1911-'12, the Subcollegiate Courses formerly operated in connection with the Teachers' Courses under the direction of the several departments were discontinued and a Normal Academy was organized, with a special corps of instructors, to take over all classes below college grade.
+William and Mary accordingly maintains a Normal Academy in addition to the college.

-The Academy offers a three year course, correlated with the Teachers' Courses of the College and supported for the benefit of students who are preparing to teach and of those who are not within distance of a complete four-year high school.
+The Academy offers a three year course, correlated with the Teachers' Courses of the college and supported for the benefit of students who are preparing to teach and of those who are not within distance of a complete four-year high school.

-The aim of the Academy is to fit students for entering the College by giving twelve full units toward entrance in academic subjects, supplemented by courses in Education, Manual Arts, and Drawing; and to teach the high school subjects from a normal viewpoint in order to train teachers for the public schools.
+The aim of the Academy is to fit students for full or conditioned entrance into the college, and to teach the high school subjects from a normal viewpoint in order to train teachers for the public schools.

-As the purpose of the Academy is to help develop the school system of Virginia, rather than to compete with the high schools, pupils other than those who desire to make teaching a profession, will only be admitted under certain restrictions.
+As the purpose of the Academy is to help develop the school system of Virginia, rather than to compete with the high schools, students other than those who desire to make teaching a profession will be admitted only under certain restrictions.
 (See Entrance Requirements.)